JonathanShah/jonathanshah.github.io/_posts/2023-01-11-Fast-ai-Lesson-3.md

 ![](/images/mnist_dataset.png "dataset screenshot")

 This is the layout of the training set, there is a similar file that contains the validation imageset.
 The validation set allows us to check the accuracy of the model.

+### Explain how the “pixel similarity” approach to classifying digits works.

+The inital step is to identify the pattern for each class.
+So in identifying what a 3 looks like we must find the mean average pattern of all the threes in our training set.
+By comparing unknown numbers to this pattern, you can determine what they are.

+### What is a list comprehension?
+Create one now that selects odd numbers from a list and doubles them.